hackclub/hackpad/hackpads/1-Up-Hackpad/README.md

 - Rotary Encoder
 - Reverse Neopixels to light up keys!
 - Powered by a XIAO RP2040

+### Inspirtation
+I really love the Super Mario world so used that to design the aesthetics of my Hackpad.
+When hitting the 7th key, it is as if Mario is hitting the question mark block.
+I wonder what will happen...

+### Challenges
+I had some difficulties figuring out how to secure my Hackpad into the case so that it will be stable and not move around.
+With my prior understanding of Fusion360, I was able to solve this issue.
+I had also never used KMK or QMK before.
+I tried QMK but then eventually decided that KMK was better and used the extensive documentation they have to understand how to use it.

 ## CAD:
 ### How it Works